Previous Page Next Page

 Client Died

-When the client dies during an open APS investigation, the APS specialist and supervisor determine whether rapid closure procedures are appropriate when using the closure code Client Died.
+When the client dies during an open APS investigation, the APS specialist determines whether rapid closure procedures are appropriate when using the closure code Client Died.

 Administrative Closure